ismailceylan/huffmanjs/README.md

 ```

 #### Decompression with External Code Table
 With this scenario, we can decompress the compressed binary data with external code table.
-The binary still contains its own Huffman code in it but this time, the given Huffman code map will be used to decompress the data.
+The binary will be allowed to contain its own Huffman code in it but this time, the given Huffman code map will be used to decompress the data.
 If it fails then it will warn and try to decompress the data with the Huffman code that is stored in the binary.
 If the data doesn't have it then it will throw an error.
+If the data doesn't have the Huffman code in it then it will throw an error.

 ```js
 import { decompress } from "@iceylan/huffmanjs";